wmcbrine/hmeforpython/README.txt

 the LGPL 2.1+, except where noted.
 (Most of the examples are Common Public License.)

-I developed this in Python 2.6.5, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.3 through 2.6.
+Tested on multiple platforms with Python 2.3 through 2.7.
 (I've also tested a Python 3.x version, but it's not quite ready for release.)
-The requirements are minimal. (hme.py depends only on the string, struct and time modules. start.py is a bit more demanding, but uses only the standard library.)
+Requires only the standard library.

 Quick Start